Chandra-specific astropy Time class

 Note

-“Now” is determined using the ~datetime.datetime.utcnow function, so its accuracy and precision is determined by that function.
+“Now” is determined using the ~datetime.datetime.now function, so its accuracy and precision is determined by that function.
 Generally that means it is set by the accuracy of your system clock.
+The timezone is set to UTC.

 Returns: